-Meanwhile an eastern prong of right-wing revolutionaries under Chiang Kai-shek took Nanjing, then prepared to wheel upon the juicy prize of Shanghai, the richest, most dynamic, and most cosmopolitan city in all of China.
+Meanwhile an eastern prong of less radical revolutionaries under Chiang Kai-shek took Nanjing, then prepared to wheel upon the juicy prize of Shanghai, the richest, most dynamic, and most cosmopolitan city in all of China.

 But Shanghai was also the place where the Chinese Communist Party had been born, and it remained a city in which thousands upon thousands of committed Communists lived cheek by jowl with bourgeois commercial interests.
 These Communists couldn’t resist taking matters into their own hands while they awaited the revolutionary army’s arrival.
 They organized strikes which paralyzed the city, drove the local warlord and the police force away, and forced even the dreaded gangsters of Shanghai underground.
 They marched militantly day after day through the streets while the foreigners in this most international of all Chinese cities, for many of whom life prior to this point really had consisted of little more than a succession of dinner parties, cowered in their palatial homes, abandoned even by many of their servants, and wrote fevered missives back home which were picked up by Western newspapers.

-But in truth, nothing was quite as it seemed, as some of the foreigners might have begun to suspect if they had paused to wonder why the gangsters, the most potent force in Shanghai life, had caved in so easily.
-The reality was that the gangsters were just biding their time, as was the suspiciously tardy Chiang Kai-shek, who had once counted himself among their number and still retained close relationships with them.
+In truth, nothing was quite as it seemed, as some of the foreigners might have begun to suspect if they had paused to wonder why the gangsters, the most potent corporal force in Shanghai life, had caved in so easily.
+The reality was that these hard customers were just biding their time, as was the suspiciously tardy Chiang Kai-shek, who had once counted himself among their number and still retained a close relationship with them.
 Together they now implemented the ultimate protection racket.
 Knocking quietly at the doors of the most well-heeled Western and Chinese families of Shanghai, the gangsters demanded money in return for driving out the Communist menace; some of this money was forwarded on to Chiang.

 By early April of 1927, Chiang’s army had finally reached the outskirts of Shanghai.
-At four in the morning on April 12, the trap was sprung: gangsters and undercover soldiers attacked all of the nerve centers of the Shanghai Communists.
-Hundreds died in brutal street fights.
-Playing the role of the moderate peace maker, Chiang convinced the Communist leaders to come unarmed to a parley with the gangsters that would hopefully end the violence.
+At four in the morning on April 12, gangsters and undercover soldiers attacked all of the nerve centers of the Shanghai Communists.
+Hundreds died in savage street fights.
+Playing the role of peace maker, Chiang then convinced the Communist leaders to come unarmed to a parley with the gangsters that would hopefully end the violence.
 When they arrived, a contingent of his soldiers which had been hidden in the wings shot them dead.
-The purge of Communists from the revolutionary ranks then spread out across China, as those deemed insufficiently loyal to Chiang personally were disemboweled, beheaded, or strangled in large numbers.
+Afterward, Chiang claimed that it had been the Communists who had attempted to ambush him, that his men had only defended their leader against treachery.

-For in Chiang’s judgment he had gone as far as his ambitions allowed him to in partnership with the Communists and their Soviet backers.
-The break he now made was as masterfully executed as it was savage.
-In the eyes of the West, he became at a stroke China’s Reasonable Man, singular and indispensable, who had rescued the good citizens of Shanghai from the leftist mobs and would soon do the same for the rest of the country.
-Announcing that he could no longer bear to associate himself in any way with communist extremism, he ordered all of his Soviet advisors to leave the country — this even as he continued to use the weapons they had provided to prosecute his broader revolution.
+In the eyes of the West, Chiang became at a stroke China’s Reasonable Man, singular and indispensable, who had rescued the good citizens of Shanghai from the leftist mobs.
+Announcing that he could no longer bear to associate himself in any way with communist extremism, he ordered Borodin and all of the other Soviet advisors to leave the country — this even as he kept the weapons they had provided.

 Although not yet an avowed Communist herself, Soong Ching-ling recognized that Chiang was well down the path to establishing a right-wing military dictatorship of China.
 She denounced him as a traitor to her late husband’s legacy, and traveled personally to Moscow to beg for help in fighting him.
 But much to her dismay, none was forthcoming.
-The death of Lenin in 1924 had precipitated a power struggle between Leon Trotsky and Joseph Stalin, which the latter had by now won.
+The death of Lenin in 1924 had led to a power struggle between Leon Trotsky and Joseph Stalin, which the latter had by now won.
 Whereas Trotsky had advocated for spreading communist revolution by any and all means possible to other countries around the world, Stalin wished for the time being at least for a more restrained foreign policy and a measure of accommodation with the established international order.
 He had no desire to embroil the Soviet Union any further in China’s troubles; better to get his own house in order.
-In the wake of Chiang’s bald-faced betrayal, the prevalent mood in Moscow when it came to China was one of disgust; the recalled Mikhail Borodin called its politics “a toilet, which, as often as you flush it, still stinks.”
-Stalin acquiesced to only one meeting with Soong Ching-ling, at which he told her bluntly that her best option for now was to go home and seek an accommodation with Chiang.
+In the wake of Chiang’s bald-faced betrayal, the prevalent mood in Moscow when it came to China was one of disgust; Mikhail Borodin called its politics “a toilet, which, as often as you flush it, still stinks.”
+Stalin acquiesced to only one meeting with Soong Ching-ling, at which he told her bluntly that her best option for now was to go home and make the best of it under Chiang.
 But this she refused to do.
 Echoing the peripatetic career of her husband, she traveled on to several Western capitals to plead her case, always without success.
-For better or for worse, the Western establishment had decided that Chiang Kai-shek was its man in China, and it would not budge from this position for many, many years.
+For better or for worse, the Western establishment had decided that Chiang Kai-shek was its man in China, and it was not interested in hearing anyone speak ill of him.
+It would not budge from this position for many, many years.

 Thus the outside world did nothing to interfere as Chiang in his methodical way put the finishing touches on his grand design.
 Having reserved all of the best equipment and best-trained soldiers to himself, Chiang stood at the head of an army that was much superior to anything the Communists could muster in Wuhan.
 Some of the leaders there were killed, some came over to his side, others melted away into the countryside — among these was Mao Zedong — and the city fell to him without a fight.
-Membership in the Communist Party declined from 58,000 at the beginning of 1927 to no more than 10,000 by the end of the year, huddling in scattered cells in the countryside rather than meeting openly in the halls of power.
+The membership rolls of the Communist Party declined from 58,000 at the beginning of 1927 to no more than 10,000 by the end of the year, huddling in scattered cells in the countryside rather than meeting openly in urban centers like Shanghai.

 With the Communists thus seemingly vanquished, Chiang could turn his gaze northward again.
 He defeated some of the Northern warlords and co-opted others, and on October 10, 1928 — the seventeenth anniversary of the start of the uprising that had brought down the Qing dynasty — Beijing fell into his hands.
 China, it seemed, now belonged to him.
 And by this point the same could be said of the youngest of the Soong sisters.